TaggrNetwork/Taggr/docs/WHITEPAPER.md

 ### Supply Increase

 New tokens can only be mined by users or minted via proposals.
-The minting will be suspended automatically once the maximum supply is reached.
+Once the maximum supply is reached, the minting will be suspended and funding & rewards proposals will be impossible to create.

 ### Supply Decrease